meerkat-dashboard/meerkat/README.md

 	go test ./...

-Finally, build the UI and the server and run the command:
+Finally, build the UI and the server and run meerkat:

 	cd ui
 	npm run build
 	cd ../cmd/meerkat
 	go build
 	./meerkat

+By default, meerkat listens on the address http://127.0.0.1:8080.
+Open meerkat and have a click around!

 For command usage, see [cmd/meerkat].
 For a configuration file reference, see [Configuration].